tk3369/BinaryTraits.jl/README.md

 [![codecov.io](http://codecov.io/github/tk3369/BinaryTraits.jl/coverage.svg?branch=master)](http://codecov.io/github/tk3369/BinaryTraits.jl?branch=master)

 BinaryTraits.jl focuses on usability - traits should be simple to understand and easy to use.
-For that reason, it is designed to be an *opinionated* library and follows certain conventions.
+For that reason, every trait is binary.
+An object either has the trait (positive) or does not have the trait (negative).

-The underlying mechanism is just Holy Traits as explained in my [Holy Traits book excerpt](https://ahsmart.com/pub/holy-traits-design-patterns-and-best-practice-book.html) as well as in Julia manual's
+The design is heavily influenced by the Holy Traits pattern as explained in my [Holy Traits book excerpt](https://ahsmart.com/pub/holy-traits-design-patterns-and-best-practice-book.html) as well as in Julia manual's
 [trait-based dispatch section](https://docs.julialang.org/en/v1/manual/methods/#Trait-based-dispatch-1).